Stickybit-zz/playground-7srh7lld/statement.md

 # Java Programming Tests

 ## Java Language
-Questions which relates to the Java language check the candidate’s ability to use functionalities that are well-known to Java developers.
-Using the correct APIs and data structures determine the candidate's level of experience in the practice of the Java programming language.
+Questions relating to the Java language check the developer’s ability to use functionalities that are well-known.
+Using the correct APIs and data structures determine the developer's level of experience in the practice of the Java programming language.
 This skill is particularly important for a developer who has to be quickly operational in a Java working environment.

 An example of very simple task consists in writing a method which takes a string `str` as parameter and returns `true` if it equals to `"Hello World"`, `false` otherwise.